 *By leaving your information you agree to receive updates about our products, services, events and company updates.
 You can unsubscribe anytime.
 Please see our Privacy Notice to find out how we process your data.

 It can be hard to know where to get started with automating your recruiting processes.
-This is why we’ve created this list of 25 things every recruiting firm should automate.
-So you can choose the automations that will supercharge your agency’s recruitment.
+This is why we’ve created this list of 25 things every staffing firm should automate.
+So you can choose the automation that will supercharge your agency’s recruitment.

 Job posting and descriptions

-- Targeting job postings: Finding the right candidates often begins with the right job description and placement.
-Automation can strategically post jobs across multiple websites to save recruiters from manually having to find suitable career boards.
+Targeting job postings: Finding the right candidates often begins with the right job description and placement.
+Automation can strategically post jobs across multiple websites to save recruiters from manually finding suitable career boards.

 Automated screening of candidates